wwylab/CliPP/README.md

 ```
 python run_CliP_subsampling.py path_to_input_with_prefix path_to_output path_to_clip lam No_subsampling Rep_num window_size overlap_size
 ```
-where, path_to_input_with_prefix is the path to the directory stores the preprocessed results, along with whatever the prefix we chose above; path_to_output denotes the directory where the CliP reaults should be put; path_to_clip is the path to CliP.py script; and lam is still the lambda controls the penalization level; No_subsampling quantifies the number of SNVs you want to include; Rep_num indicates the number of random subsamples needed.
+where, path_to_input_with_prefix is the path to the directory stores the preprocessed results, **along with whatever the prefix chosen above**; path_to_output denotes the directory where the CliP results should be put; path_to_clip is the path to CliP.py script; and lam is still the lambda controls the penalization level; No_subsampling quantifies the number of SNVs you want to include; Rep_num indicates the number of random subsamples needed.

 The sampling is done for each interval of cellular prevalence, the sampled SNV is proportional to number of total SNVs belong to each interval.
 The window_size argument controls the length of the interval, overlap_size controls how large two consecutive windows overlaps.